 Oatmeal porridge is perfect for breakfast in porridge or you can use it to make your own muesli.
 Oatmeal will fill you up nicely until the next meal but if you need a snack, these oatmeal flapjacks are super easy to make, and this flapjack recipe has no butter.

 22. Greek yoghurt

 Greek yoghurt tends to have higher protein and lower sugar content than regular yoghurt.
 Use it in your cooking instead of cream.
-It is also great to eat at breakfast time.
-Here’s a recipe for overnight oats made week greek yoghurt.
+It is also great to eat at breakfast time in some overnight oats.